ricemaker/electricity-population-singapore/README.md

 # electricity-population-singapore
-Visualization of correlation matrix of Singapore's population structure with electricity usage and generation
+Visualization of pearson correlation matrix of Singapore's population structure with electricity usage and generation

 The jupyter notebook explores 2 datasets orginating from SingStats:
 1. Singapore's population structure